busunkim96/Kim_CSCI2270_FinalProject/README.md

     - filter for one department(e.g., "APPM", "CSCI", "COEN", "MATH")
     - copy the data (including the column headers) from YearTerm to insname1
     - paste it into a different excel file and save it as a .csv file.
+    - Make sure that there are no extra blank cells below the cells with data.

 ######Dependencies
 None.